learnwithgurpreet/learnwithgurpreet.com/src/posts/2021/day-6-your-first-week-in-nodejs.md

 ---
 title: 'Day 6 (last) - Your first week in NodeJS'
 date: 2021-08-10
-excerpt: During the course of this series, we have already developed a Node.js application that can be deployed on the cloud.
+description: During the course of this series, we have already developed a Node.js application that can be deployed on the cloud.
 tags:
   - 'NodeJS Beginner Course'
 ---